Meet Head of Development Matt Leach - multi-time best man, undefeated amateur boxer and a man of mystery. He likes cheese and biscuits too.

 What was your first job?

 Shovelling horse manure, delivering papers, washing pots.
-I started working when I was 13 which probably explains where all my hair went.
+I started working before puberty, which probably explains where my hair has gone.

 Do you think technology improves or interrupts our lives?

-100% improves.
-I know I’m probably biased, but we are living in the best age of our time.
+100% improves by interrupting!
+We are living in the best age of our time.
 Medicine, science and society has improved to the point where we have modern miracles happening around us every day.
-I can talk to a badger living on the other side of the world via video call.
+I can talk to anyone living on the other side of the world via video call, live stream their response to a smart device, whilst speaking to my smart home.
 That’s amazing.

 Numbers or letters?

 Numbers.
-There’s more of them and they aren’t open for debate.
+There’s more of them and they aren’t open for debate/opinion.